Skip to main content

 info

-For more about iptables, refer to the Netfilter iptables project.
+For more information about iptables, see iptables on the Netfilter official site.

 TermDescription